top of page

 Kristy Martin

-She:kon, My name is Kristy Martin, I am the Midwife Assistant at Kenhtè:ke Midwives.
-I am a Mohawk, Turtle Clan woman from Six Nations.
-I am a mother of four children with my husband, who is from Tyendinaga Mohawk Territory where we pride raising our family within this community.
+My name is Kristy Martin (Brinklow) and I am a Mohawk, turtle clan woman originally from Six Nations.
+I am the mother of four children whom I raise with my husband on the Tyendinaga Mohawk Territory, the home of his family and community.

-My goal as a Midwife Assistant is to provide and support mothers and families within our community with excellent, positive care.
-I also enjoy supporting our midwives with administration, prenatal/postpartum care, labour checks and having the opportunity to continuous learning.
+I have been a Midwife Assistant for 2.5 years where I provided and supported mothers and families within our community with excellent, positive care.
+I also supported our midwives with administration, prenatal/postpartum care, labour checks and continuous learning.

 1000007175.jpg